FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 * fname - string
 * lname - string
 * birthdate - string
-* phone num - string
+* phone_num - string

 Assume the new system has a user object with these attributes and data types:

-* first name - string
+* first_name - string
-* last name - string
+* last_name - string
-* date of birth - date
+* date_of_birth - date
-* area code - string
+* area_code - string
-* phone number - string
+* phone_number - string

 When you are moving between them, you'll face three challenges.

-The first is converting from `fname` -> `first name` and `lname` -> `last name`.
+The first is converting from `fname` -> `first_name` and `lname` -> `last_name`.
 This is pretty easy.

-The second is parsing the `birthdate` field into a date format to place in the `date of birth` field.
-Depending on how clean the data is, this could be trivial or it could be painful.
+The second is parsing the `birthdate` field into a date format to place in the `date_of_birth` field.
+Depending on how clean the original data is, this could be trivial or it could be painful.

-The last issue would be splitting the `phone num` into an `area code` and a `phone number`.
+The last issue would be splitting the `phone_num` field into an `area_code` and a `phone_number`.

-As this example shows, getting ready for a migration is full of tiny choices and design decisions.
+As this example shows, getting ready for a migration consists of many tiny choices and design decisions.
 Make sure you understand the data model for your users before you start the migration.

 If you have the option of storing arbitrary key value data in the new system, serialize the user object from the old system and store it there.
-The old user model may be helpful in the future because if there was data that mistranslated, you'll have the original copy.
+The old user model may be helpful in the future because if there were data that mistranslated, you'll have the original copy.

 You'll also want to think about relationships between users and other objects.
 Groups, roles, historical data, and anything else the old system has tied to users.
 Make sure you know where this data is coming from, if it can be discarded, and if not, where it will end up.
 Perhaps it will be migrated to the new system, perhaps to a different datastore.